Cap-go/website/src/content/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 - We now encrypt the new signing with RSA when encryption V2 is set.
 These 3 changes have been done after security analysis and are here to prevent MITM attacks during update.

+If you used encryption V1, migrate to V2 to benefit from the new security features.
+Follow the [migration instructions](/docs/cli/migrations/encryption/).

 With end-to-end code signing, Capgo becomes a “trustless” cloud infrastructure.
 If one of Capgo’s cloud providers or even Capgo itself were to modify a code-signed update, end users’ devices would reject that update and run the previous, trusted update that’s already on the device.

 While web-level HTTPS is sufficient for many apps, some large companies find the extra level of security from end-to-end code signing appealing.
 Some of these companies make finance apps that issue high-value, permanent transactions.
 Other companies have CISOs who include compromised cloud infrastructure in their threat models.
 We built end-to-end code signing in to Capgo for these use cases and are interested in hearing more from companies with higher-level security needs.